nicatspark/microAnimation/readme.md

 A keframe object is an object with camel cased css properties as keys with values.

+### Typescript types

+This little helper is built in Typescript. `MicroAnimationProps`, `TargetElement` are exported.
+The keyframe object is a `Keyframe` type.

 ---

 Links: [NPM](https://www.npmjs.com/package/@foundit/micro-animations) | [Github Issues](https://github.com/nicatspark/microAnimation/issues)